-Peter Spirer is an Academy and Emmy Award-Nominated director and producer whose films have been official selections at Sundance Film Festival, twice.
+Peter Spirer, Founder of Rugged Entertainment and One Bowl Productions, is an Academy and Emmy Award-Nominated director and producer whose films have been official selections at Sundance Film Festival, twice.
 Peter has directed over 20 feature films with worldwide distribution on multiple platforms including Rhyme & Reason, BEEF, Tupac Shakur: Thug Angel and Notorious B.I.G, and his latest film The Legend of 420 recently released on Netflix exploring the legalization of cannabis.
-In development is a spin-off cannabis series called Strains as well as Sign O’ The Times — a four-part documentary mini-series told by artists, managers, record company executives, art directors, and photographer that lived the life of the rock n’ roll billboards era of Sunset Strip era.
+In development is a spin-off cannabis series called Strains as well as Sign O’ The Times: Rock n Roll Billboards Of The Sunset Strip — a documentary told by artists, managers, record company executives, art directors, and photographers that lived the life of the rock n’ roll through the famous Billboards on the Sunset Strip.

 Richard Spero began his career at Silver Pictures and Permut Presentations, which enabled him to pursue and apply his passions for film and literature.
 Collaborating with these well-established and successful Producers inspired Richard to secure a position at The William Morris Agency in the Motion Picture Division working with such notable clients as John Travolta, Quentin Tarantino, and Tupac Shakur.
 Following his tenure at WMA, Richard formed the production company Trillium Entertainment, shaping his creative output by producing television and film projects.
 First, he co-produced Rhyme and Reason, directed by Academy Award Nominee Peter Spirer.
 The film was an inspiring look into the world of hip-hop music featuring Dr. Dre, The Notorious BIG, Sean Combs, and Ice-T. Miramax purchased and released the film theatrically with critical success and strong box office performance.
 The film’s soundtrack hit #1 on the Billboard Charts in its debut and rose to Gold Record status soon thereafter.
 Next, he developed, packaged and secured $50 million in equity and foreign financing for Warner Bros.’ feature film 3000 Miles To Graceland negotiating deals with notable actors Kevin Costner, Kurt Russell, and Courteney Cox.
 In addition, he has produced several films premiering at renowned film festivals around the world.